hiramRV/hiramRV/README.md

 ### Random Facts
 - Amateur DJ and professional sound explorer
-- Currently chasing PBs (5km- 21km)
+- Currently chasing running PBs (400m - 21km)
-- Bilingual (Spanish/English)
-- Coffee Barista
+- Coffee Barista (More a lover than a pro)

 ### Contact me: